My values - Working with Elton

 As important as your money is to me in making my travel ambitions a reality having a client that is willing to recommend me is equally as important.
 Because that recommendation could potentially mean more time on the road.

 So you can rest assured that if we decide to work together you will always get my absolute best efforts.

 7. Prejudism isn't for me

-Whilst reading the Four Agreements the other significant change in my life is ridding myself of any prejudices I did bare.
+Whilst reading the Four Agreements the other significant change in my life is ridding myself of any prejudices I did bear.

 The only thing I care about is how you treat me and others.
 If you treat others with respect, then I really don't give a toss what colour you are, what you refer to yourself as, what your sexual orientation is, whether you're religious or not etc. Those things simply do not matter to me if you are a decent human.

-So if you bare a large prejudice, it's probably best we don't work together especially if you are vocal about your prejudice.
+So if you bear a large prejudice, it's probably best we don't work together especially if you are vocal about your prejudice.